RelevantDataDev/CardanoSharpTxBuilderDemo/README.md

 #5: Set a breakpoint in Index.razor where the wallet signing call occurs: (var userSignTxResult = await WalletSignTx(txResponse.TxCborHex, true);)

-#6: Click the "Build Transaction: Nft Mint" button.
+#6: Click the "User Mints NFT" button.